-Our commitment to Charles Blandin’s vision, rural Minnesota, and our home giving area remains rock solid.
+Our commitment to Charles Blandin’s vision, rural Minnesota, and our local funding region remains rock solid.
 The framework in which we achieve that mission is shifting to one keenly focused on impact and building rural capacity.

 We will communicate further rounds of information in 2023, but to start planning for the future, all inquiries must address one or more of the Blandin Foundation’s three impact areas:

 - Community Wealth-Building – building the rural bases of knowledge, money, workforce, entrepreneurship, and investment – and keeping those powerful resources close to home.